polybeertoken/polybeertoken.github.io/README.md

 |500|28|
 |1000|30|

 The maximum balance discount is 30 at the registered balance of 1000 coins.
-The maximum combined wallet and balances discount is 60, which is an amount large enough to give any individual a chance to compete is the most advanged pools of mining resources.
+The maximum combined wallet and balances discount is 60, which is an amount large enough to give any individual a chance to compete with the most advanced pools of mining resources.

 ## Beer Coin Mining Page